Mariuss811/hassio-addons-custom/microwakeword/DOCS.md

 Enable debug logging.
 Useful for seeing satellite connections and each wake word detection in the logs.

+### Option `custom_dir`

+Directory for custom microwakeword Models.
+Needs the .json and .tflite file.
+Mountpoints at /config and /share.

 ## Support

 Got questions?